 CORNISH: Well, Jay Zwally, thank you for explaining it to us.

 ZWALLY: You're quite welcome.

 CORNISH: Dr. Jay Zwally studies glaciers with NASA.
-He was speaking with us about the latest iceberg to break from the Petermann Glacier in Greenland.
-Transcript provided by NPR, Copyright National Public Radio.
+He was speaking with us about the latest iceberg to break from the Petermann Glacier, in Greenland.
+Transcript provided by NPR, Copyright NPR.